hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 - whether a runtime process is reading drafts or released artifacts
 - how to roll back without rewriting prompt history

-Promptory keeps Git as the durable history, but adds a small release model on top of it.
+That is why Promptory keeps Git as the durable history and adds a small release model on top of it.

 ### Why not a central registry?

-Promptory makes a deliberate ownership choice: prompts live with the code that uses them.
-The idea is _locality of change_.
-If a prompt shapes a service's behavior, it should be reviewed, released, and rolled back with that service.
+Promptory's answer is a deliberate ownership choice: prompts live with the code that uses them.
+This builds on the same _locality of change_ principle from software engineering — normally applied to code — and extends it to prompts.
+Specifically, if a prompt shapes a service's behavior, it should be reviewed, released, and rolled back with that service.

 A central registry can be useful for organization-wide discovery, shared prompts, or non-engineering workflows.
-But for application-specific prompts, keeping the prompt next to the implementation makes review and rollback simpler.
+But not so much for application-specific prompts, which should live next to the implementation to make review and rollback simpler.
 The prompt diff, code diff, tests, and release artifact all move through the same Git workflow.

-That does not rule out central visibility.
+This ownership choice doesn't rule out central visibility.
 In production, teams can still publish released prompt artifacts to object storage, an internal artifact registry, or Promptory's read-only registry service.
-The important distinction is ownership: the repo remains the source of truth, while production systems can aggregate or serve released artifacts from there.
+The repo remains the source of truth; production systems only aggregate or serve released artifacts from there.

-The default layout looks something like this:
+In the repo, that looks something like this:

 ```text
 prompts/